 Suterra completes fifth year of program

-Salem - Oregon OSHA has announced that Suterra LLC in Bend has graduated from the Safety and Health Achievement Recognition Program (SHARP).
+Salem, OR — Oregon OSHA has announced that Suterra LLC in Bend has graduated from the Safety and Health Achievement Recognition Program (SHARP).

 SHARP provides an incentive for Oregon employers to work with their employees to find and correct hazards, develop and implement effective safety and health programs, and continuously improve.
 The program encourages employers to become self-sufficient in managing workplace safety and health issues.
 Currently, about 23 employer locations in Oregon participate in SHARP.
 That's in addition to about 157 employers that have graduated from the program.
 An employer becomes a graduate when it completes five years of SHARP.